yuvraj1905/Mark-6-NeogCamp-banana-speaks/README.md

 # Banana-Talk-Translation (Mark-6-NeogCamp)

-- About the App
+## About the App:

-  This is a translation app that converts text from english to minion's language.
+- This is a translation app that converts text from english to minion's language.
-  Live link is added in the link section of this repo.
+- Live link is added in the link section of this repo.
 Do check out!

 # Tech Stack Used: